probaverse/distionary/README.md

 The name “distionary” is a portmanteau of “distribution” and “dictionary”.
 While a dictionary lists and defines words, `distionary` defines distributions and makes a list of common distribution families available.
-These distributions act as building blocks for the wider probaverse.
+The built-in distributions act as building blocks for the wider probaverse.

 ## Installation